social-scraping-policy

 Bilibili — api.bilibili.com/x/web-interface/view?bvid=BV... returns {title, desc, pic, pubdate} directly. pic is already https. pubdate is unix seconds.
 For b23.tv shortlinks, fetch with redirect: 'follow' to resolve to the long URL first.

 Xiaohongshu — the big trick.
 Bare /explore/<id> → 404.
-But share URLs with xsec_token work without auth, even from curl with no cookies.
-The recipe:
+Share URLs with xsec_token used to answer to anonymous curl reliably; the historical recipe was:

 curl -s "https://www.xiaohongshu.com/explore/<id>?xsec_token=<token>&xsec_source=pc_user" \